-One of the main reasons why bankruptcy filings have decreased is because most Americans simply don’t understand their rights and how bankruptcy can help.
+One of the main reasons why bankruptcy filings have decreased is because most Americans, Greensboro residents included, simply don’t understand their rights and how bankruptcy can help.

-If you’ve struggled under the weight of crushing debt for years, then filing for a Ch 7 bankruptcy in NC could be exactly the financial relief you need to get a fresh start.
-Are you wondering how this bankruptcy process works and the steps involved in petitioning the courts?
-Learn everything you need to know about filing for a Chapter 7 bankruptcy in North Carolina below.
+If you’ve struggled under the weight of crushing debt for years, then filing for a Ch 7 bankruptcy in Greensboro, NC could be exactly the financial relief you need to get a fresh start.
+Are you wondering how this bankruptcy process works and what steps are involved in filing a case?
+Learn everything you need to know about filing for a Chapter 7 bankruptcy in Greensboro below.

 Once the process is complete, your debts will be discharged, so you’ll no longer be legally or financially liable for those debts.
 It’s like getting a complete financial reset!

 There are certain liabilities that are not eligible for discharge.
 Credit card debt, for instance, is considered unsecured and can be discharged by the court.
-Debts like medical bills, student loan debt, child support debt, and alimony payments aren’t eligible for discharge.
+Debts like medical bills, student loan debt, child support debt, and alimony payments aren’t eligible for discharge in a Greensboro bankruptcy.

-Steps to Complete when Filing a Chapter 7 Bankruptcy Case
+Steps To Filing a Chapter 7 Bankruptcy Case in Greensboro

-Before you petition the courts for bankruptcy, you need to make sure that you meet the eligibility requirements for filing for a Chapter 7 bankruptcy.
-Learn more about the 4 requirements you’ll need to meet based on current bankruptcy laws:
+Before you petition the courts for bankruptcy, you need to make sure that you meet the eligibility requirements for filing for a Greensboro Chapter 7 bankruptcy.
+Learn more about the four requirements you’ll need to meet based on current bankruptcy laws:

 1. Income Requirements

-Chapter 7 bankruptcies are designed for individuals with a modest income.
+Chapter 7 bankruptcies are designed for Greensboro residents with a modest income.
 To be eligible to file, you must make an income that’s below the median income for NC.

 2. Pass the Means Test

 The means test helps courts determine if you should apply for a Chapter 7 or a Chapter 13 bankruptcy.
-The test requires you to provide your last 6 months of income, expenses, debts, and other living expenses.
-The courts will then determine if you earn enough to repay your debt.
+The test requires you to provide your last six months of income, expenses, debts, and other living expenses.
+The trustee presiding over your Greensboro case will then determine if you earn enough to repay your debt.
 If you don’t, then you will be ruled as eligible to file for a Chapter 7 bankruptcy.